Chittu13/Learn_Python/File_open/FileOpen.md

 # File opening
+# Here i have created a txt file named (name.txt) & some txt is present

 - "r" - Read - Default value.
 Opens a file for reading, error if the file does not exist